Ця сторінка також доступна українською.

 According to the map, the city of Rohatyn sits on a large shelf of wind-deposited sediment, primarily loess, with lesser amounts of highland clay.
 The Hnyla Lypa river and the Potok creek cross through town, running in alluvial beds of sand and silt.
 Scattered around the city are pockets and funnels of gypsum sediments and chalk.
 In the accompanying text, Rohatyn is mentioned only a few times, because its geology is common to the Opollian upland region.

 The geological survey results are presented here in an overlay on Bing Maps satellite data from the contemporary town.
+Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1893 geological map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1893 geological map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as a History Resource.